 , Dystopia Is Hard

 , and Enemy Civil War

 .
 A more specific version is Hoist by His Own Petard

 .
 Aversions can be examples of Evil Virtues

 - Thanos, Marvel Comics' resident Omnicidal Maniac, is so smart and powerful that he has been outright stated as being capable of losing only because he knows, deep inside, that he doesn't deserve the power he seeks, thus unconsciously sabotaging his own plans, giving the heroes openings to strike at him, etc.

 - Similarly, Doctor Doom is motivated by an intense egomania that drives him to attempt to conquer the world and kill that blasted Reed Richards, but that very egomania prevents him from recognizing his own mistakes and frequently leads to his own defeat.

-- Norman Osborn essentially became the most powerful man on earth for two years in Dark Reign.
+- Norman Osborn essentially became the most powerful man on earth for two years (six months in-universe) in Dark Reign.
 Unfortunately for him, his mental instability and arrogance eventually lead to his downfall more than any single hero ever could.
 And everyone except him knew it was going to happen.